Hollywood icons Costner and Demi Moore return to Cannes - ExBulletin

 But this year's Cannes marks a remarkable return to the red carpet, after years in which Moore made headlines more for her marriages to Bruce Willis and Ashton Kutcher than for her acting.

-“The Substance” is one of 22 films in the running for the Cannes Film Festival’s top prize, the Palme d’Or.
+“La Substance”, directed by Coralie Fargeat, is one of the 22 films in the running for the top prize at the Cannes festival, the Palme d’Or.

+Ben Whishaw received rave reviews on Sunday for his portrayal of a radical Soviet poet in “Limonov: The Ballad.”

+The Guardian said the British actor was “glorious” as a dissident writer who lived homeless in New York before returning to Russia and joining a fascist group.

 The early favorite appears to be “Emilia Perez” by French author Jacques Audiard, who received a hero's welcome from the world's media as he hosted a press conference on Sunday, a day after its world premiere.